 Grammarly is a great extension that’s free and checks your spelling on emails and websites.

-4. Subject lines with your company name or branded terms.
+4. Subject lines mentioning your company's name or some branded terms.

 This comes down to clarity.
 Chances are, your prospect hasn’t heard your company’s name before.
 If they aren’t familiar with your company or branded terms, this will just create confusion.

 You want the value of your email to be immediately apparent.
 You do that by putting the customer first.
 How?
-Use language your prospect will understand.
+Use language your prospect will understand but not the language that makes people doubt and spam filters come into action.

 Google and Apple have created billion dollar corporations using simple language that immediately conveys value.
-While it’s a tall ask, that’s what you want to do with your email subject line.
+While it’s a tall ask, that’s what you want to do with your opening line.

 5. Clickbait subject lines.

-Just like with video or article titles, you shouldn’t put ‘clickbait’ in the email subject lines to avoid category.
-A common tactic among digital marketers is putting “Re:” at the beginning of the subject line.
+Just like with video or article titles, you shouldn’t put ‘clickbait’ in the subject lines to avoid category.
+A common tactic among digital marketers is putting “Re:” at the beginning of the opening line.

 6. SUBJECT LINES THAT ARE ALL CAPS.